Bylaws of Lee County Master Gardeners Association (LCMGA) Adopted 11/3/2021

 Active membership when they complete their volunteer service requirements.
 Provisional members do not hold office, nor vote.

-Lifetime – Lifetime members are active members in good standing who expect to remain members of the Association and who choose to make a one-time payment of dues to the Lee County Master Gardener Association (local), and/or the Alabama Master Gardener Association (AMGA).
-Lifetime dues for each organization are $100.
-They remain active members for life.
-They are eligible to vote and hold office.
+Lifetime – Lifetime members are members who expect to remain members of the Association and who choose to make a one-time payment of dues to the Lee County Master Gardener Association (local), and/or the Alabama Master Gardener Association (AMGA).
+Lifetime dues for LCMGA are $100 and are $150 for AMGA.

 Associate – Alabama Cooperative Extension System employees who work in an office that offers the Program may apply for membership.
 Associate members pay no dues and do not vote.